Professor Danielle George MBE

 Danielle studied Astrophysics and worked at Jodrell Bank Observatory.
 She was awarded a Professorship at the age of 38 and appointed Member of the Order of the British Empire in the 2016 Queen’s honours list for services to engineering through public engagement.
-In 2016 she received the Royal Academy of Engineering Rooke Medal for services to engineering and in 2017 received the Harold Hartley Medal for outstanding contribution to the field of Measurement and Control and in 2018 she was awarded the 2018 Michael Faraday Prize.
+In 2016 she received the Royal Academy of Engineering Rooke Medal for services to engineering, in 2017 she received the Harold Hartley Medal for outstanding contribution to the field of Measurement and Control and in 2018 she was awarded the 2018 Michael Faraday Prize.

 Danielle’s research is dedicated to solving one the 14 world engineering grand challenges of the 21st century; engineering the tools for scientific discovery.
 Her expertise in radio frequency engineering and microwave communications is applicable to broad range of scientific and industrial sectors.
 To date her research has focused on delivering class-leading ultra-low noise receivers for Space and Aerospace applications.
 She has worked with agriculturists on the development of instrumentation to measure water usage and with a number of multi-national companies such as Rolls Royce where she worked on industrial gas turbine engines.